 COMPENSATION PACKAGE: Full tuition waiver for in or out of state residents.
 Stipend of $11,700 for 9 months and possible summer position is hourly at $12/hour up to 28 hours a week.
 We also offer travel assistance to professional conferences and medical insurance coverage.
 University fees are covered by each student.
 HOW TO APPLY: Each applicant must submit a cover letter, resume, three professional references and most current transcripts.
 The positions will remain open until filled.
 Applications are not accepted through the bluefish website.

 The Employee Wellness Graduate Teaching Assistant (GTA) is primarily responsible for assisting the Assistant Director and Coordinator of Employee Wellness with the day-to-day operations of the employee wellness and employee fitness programs.
-GTA will assist with the planning, implementation and evaluation of various programs and events throughout the semester.
-The GTA will lead in the development and instruction of the employee fitness programs such as Employee Bootcamp and Shape-Up.
-The GTA will also assist in the development and management of employee health education programs.
+The GTA is responsible for programming and instructing employee group fitness programs, such as Employee Bootcamp and Shape-Up.
+The GTA will assist with the planning, implementation and evaluation of various wellness programs/events throughout the semester.
+The GTA will also assist with the development and management of health education programs.

 Certification from a nationally accredited organization

 Experience in a group fitness environment

 Experience in collecting and analyzing data

 Ability to speak publicly in an educational setting

 Certifications / Experience: Candidates should hold a current certification in personal training and/or group fitness instructor through a nationally accredited organization (such as ACSM, NASM, NSCA, etc.).
 Preferred undergraduate degrees include Exercise Science, Exercise Physiology, Physical Education, Health Promotion, Health Education, Public Health, etc.